 What do we cover for coronavirus?

-Coronavirus is now a 'known event', which means that us and most other insurers aren't able to cover certain things.
-However, most of our cover remains the same for things not related to coronavirus.
+Coronavirus is now a 'known event', which means that we, like most other insurers, aren't able to cover certain things.
+However, our cover remains the same for things not related to coronavirus.

 What is covered?

 If the FCDO advice is that it's okay to travel to a country and you go abroad, we will cover you as normal.
 For example, you'd be covered for all the usual things as part of your policy, like medical expenses, your baggage, travel delay costs, legal costs, missed departures and many more things.

 Your policy does also still cover trip cancellations and travel disruptions for reasons other than coronavirus.
 Your policy will have these reasons listed out, or you can ask me a specific question.
 For example, if you broke your foot the day before you travel, you'd be covered for cancelling your trip.